zhanyeslam/formula1/sparql-prompts.md

 Prompt: “What Formula 1 team is Lewis Hamilton racing for in the 2025 season?”

+🎯 Purpose:
+This was a direct factual query without any examples or step-by-step reasoning.
+It was used because Hamilton is a high-profile driver and the answer is widely known in the media.

-LLM Responses:
+🤖 LLM Responses:
-- Gemini: ✅ Ferrari
+Gemini: "Lewis Hamilton is racing for Ferrari in the 2025 Formula 1 season.
+He made a high-profile move from Mercedes to Ferrari, and his contract extends at least until the end of 2026."
+✅ Correct, brief, fact-based.

+GPT-4: "In the 2025 Formula 1 season, Lewis Hamilton is racing for Scuderia Ferrari.
+He joined the team after leaving Mercedes at the end of the 2024 season, marking his first time driving for a non-Mercedes-powered team.
+Hamilton replaced Carlos Sainz and now partners with Charles Leclerc at Ferrari."
-- GPT-4: ✅ Ferrari, detailed
+✅ Also correct, but more detailed and contextual.

-Conclusion: Worked well due to simplicity and visibility.
+Conclusion: This zero-shot prompt worked well because the fact was simple and well-known.

 ---

 ### 🔹 Few-shot Prompt: Kimi Antonelli 2025

+Prompt:
+Task: Identify the current Formula 1 team of the driver.
+Driver: Lewis Hamilton → Scuderia Ferrari
-Prompt: Driver: Hamilton → Ferrari, Verstappen → Red Bull, Antonelli → ?
+Driver: Max Verstappen → Red Bull Racing
+Driver: Kimi Antonelli → ?

+🎯 Purpose:
+This technique was used because Antonelli is a new driver and may not be strongly represented in training data.
+Giving clear examples of similar drivers helped the model infer the correct answer by analogy.

-LLM Responses:
+🤖 LLM Responses:
+Gemini: "Kimi Antonelli → Mercedes"
-- Gemini: ✅ Mercedes
+✅ Correct.

+GPT-4: "Kimi Antonelli → Mercedes"
-- GPT-4: ✅ Mercedes
+✅ Correct.

+🔍 Comparison:
+Both Gemini and GPT-4 answered the same and correctly.

-Conclusion: Few-shot format improved accuracy for a newer name.
+Conclusion: Few-shot prompting clearly improved accuracy for a less famous figure.

 ---

 ### 🔹 Chain-of-Thought Prompt: Max Verstappen 2024 Champion

-Prompt: “Who won the F1 Championship in 2024?
+Prompt: “Who won the Formula one World Championship in 2024?
 Let’s think step by step.”

+🎯 Purpose:
+This prompt was designed to encourage the model to "think aloud" by reasoning step-by-step.
+It’s useful when the fact is recent, complex, or could involve multiple stages/events.

-LLM Responses:
+🤖 LLM Responses:
-- Gemini: ✅ Verstappen, Las Vegas GP
+Gemini: "Max Verstappen won the Formula 1 World Championship in 2024.
+He secured his fourth consecutive title with Red Bull Racing at the Las Vegas Grand Prix."
+✅ Concise and correct.

+GPT-4: Provided a detailed breakdown: how the season unfolded, Verstappen’s performance, and the final clinch in Las Vegas.
-- GPT-4: ✅ Verstappen with full season reasoning
+✅ Correct with full reasoning.

 Conclusion: CoT was ideal for recent, multi-step knowledge.